Posted on

 Disclaimers & Conflicts of Interest

-I am not a doctor, and the information provided should not be considered medical advice.
-The information provided is for educational and informational purposes only and should not be used as a substitute for professional medical advice, diagnosis, or treatment.
+The information provided is for educational and informational purposes only and should not be used as a substitute for professional legal or medical advice, diagnosis, or treatment.
 Consult your doctor or a qualified healthcare professional before making any changes to your diet, exercise routine, or lifestyle.

 Please note that some of the links provided in this content may be affiliate links, meaning that I may receive a small commission if you purchase through them.
 However, please rest assured that any products or services recommended are based on my personal experience and belief in their value.
 I only recommend products or services that I have personally used and believe in.